kennyhei/rhf-wizard/README.md

-# React Formik Step Wizard
+# React Hook Form Wizard

 React multistep wizard library with React Hook Form integration.

-This library let's you build multistep form wizards using Formik.
-How this works is that steps are internally wrapped inside `<Formik />` instance, allowing you to configure validation, validation strategy and initial values for each step and make use of Formik's helpful hooks and components like `useFormikContext`, `<Field />`, `<ErrorMessage />` and such in your step components.
+This library let's you build multistep form wizards using React Hook Form.
+How this works is that steps are internally wrapped inside form element which has a submit handler provided by react-hook-form.
+You can configure validation, validation strategy and initial values for each step and make use of react-hook-form's helpful hooks and components like `useFormContext`, `<ErrorMessage />` and such in your step components.
 Form submission is handled by the wizard automatically but that is customizable to some extent as well.

 Library basically consists of [`Wizard`](#wizard) component that requires a list of [step configuration](#step-object) objects.
 Wizard itself collects inputted form values from each step.
 Collected values can be accessed using [`useWizard`](#usewizard) hook.